SuperThunder/YamShell/README.md

 ## EventQueue
 As shown in the [Mbed docs](https://os.mbed.com/docs/mbed-os/v6.15/apis/scheduling-tutorials.html), EventQueues can be used to move the execution of printf from ISR or high performance context (printf not allowed and undesirable anyway) to an EventQueue thread.
-TODO
+This can be used with the YamShell functions, except for printf, as Mbed Callback does not support variadic member functions.

 # Example
 Example program using YamShell to provide an interface for a PWM fan interface [here](https://github.com/SuperThunder/Mbed-OS6-4PinFanPWM/blob/master/main.cpp).